gert74/iot_server/README.md

 # iot_server

-Simple IoT status server rendering heating data from CSV files from Dropbox.
+Simple IoT status server rendering an time series data from CSV files from Dropbox.

 Designed to use behind a reverse proxy like Nginx which terminates TLS.